Dineshkarthik/telegram_media_downloader/README.md

 - ids_to_retry - `Leave it as it is.` This is used by the downloader script to keep track of all skipped downloads so that it can be downloaded during the next execution of the script.
 - media_types - Type of media to download, you can update which type of media you want to download it can be one or any of the available types.
 - file_formats - File types to download for supported media types which are `audio`, `document` and `video`.
 Default format is `all`, downloads all files.
+- download_directory - Optional: Custom directory path where media files will be downloaded.
+Can be absolute or relative path.
+If `null`, uses default directory structure.
+The directory will be created if it doesn't exist.
 - start_date - Optional: Filter messages to download only those sent after this date (ISO format, e.g., '2023-01-01').
 Leave as `null` to disable.
 - end_date - Optional: Filter messages to download only those sent before this date (ISO format).
 Leave as `null` to disable.
 - max_messages - Optional: Limit the number of media items to download (integer).
 Leave as `null` for unlimited.